Total units required for MS: 30

 Admission Procedures

 Applications are accepted as long as space for new students is available.
 If applications for graduate admissions exceed the capacity of the Department, the Department will limit admissions.
-Applicants will be rank ordered for admission based on an evaluation of the academic record, GRE scores, professional and life experience, references, proposed academic plan and potential for diversifying, and enriching the Criminal Justice graduate program.
+Applicants will be rank ordered for admission based on an evaluation of the admission requirements including, but not limited to: academic record, GRE analytical writing score, letter of intent, and letters of recommendation.
 For more admissions information and application deadlines, please visit http://www.csus.edu/gradstudies/.

 All prospective graduate students, including Sacramento State graduates, must provide the following: